A perfect score does not guarantee admission, but there is no "minimum" score that you must achieve in order to be accepted at Dartmouth.

 (Early decision applicants should visit our Early Decision Testing information page.)

 - SAT Reasoning (with Writing) or ACT (with Writing)

 If you submit scores from both the SAT and ACT, we will look at your highest equivalent score.
 For the SAT, we take the highest section scores, regardless of the test dates.
 For the ACT, we take your highest single composite score.

-The redesigned SAT: If you are applying for admission to enroll at Dartmouth in the fall of 2017 or later, your results from either the current or the redesigned version of the SAT will be accepted, we do not have a preference.
-However, we will consider your highest “superscored” results from either the current or the redesigned SAT; we will not combine scores from both versions.
+The redesigned SAT: If you are applying for admission to enroll at Dartmouth in the fall of 2017 or later, your results from either the old or the redesigned version of the SAT will be accepted, we do not have a preference.
+However, we will consider your highest “superscored” results from either the old or the redesigned SAT; we will not combine scores from both versions.

 We recognize that some applicants may not be able to schedule an exam with the writing section or that the additional cost may represent a financial hardship for some students.
 If either of these is the case for you, we will evaluate your application without the writing score.